Best Film for the Canon EOS A2

-Take into account that you are limited to 100' rolls of black and white film.
-This is due to the fact black & white film is quite a bit easier and more affordable to develop yourself.
+Take into account that you’re going to be limited to rolls of black & white film.
+This is due to black & white film is a lot easier and cheaper to develop yourself.

 Home Developing and Scanning

-All film can be processed by hand.
-In fact, it's an excellent method to reduce costs so that you can use more film with your Canon EOS A2.
+All film can be processed at home.
+It’s a good way to reduce costs so that you can shoot more film with your Canon EOS A2.

-Black & white film is significantly less complicated to develop.
-Developer temperature and development times are both not as crucial to do correctly with black and white film as temperatures and time are for color negative or transparency film.
+Black & white film is by far the simplest to develop.
+Developer temperature and time are not as necessary to get correct with black and white films as they are for color negative or transparency film.